aforward9600/pokemonpalette/README.md

 - EXP ALL no longer counts fainted pokemon when dividing exp
 - Rage now heavily discouraged in AI routine 1
 - *unverified* enemy should not use item or switch during fly/dig or other such moves
+- Ajusted cerulean cave 1f to remove the walkable cliff tile
+- Metronome now classified as a typeless special damage move to play better with the AI
+- There's a tournament being held in the SS Anne's kitchen after the elite 4 are beaten

 #Bugfixes: